obpy/obpy/src/doc/source/core-dev/pluginsystem.rst

 is the directory you installed OpenBlox in (i.e, when you list the current working directory's contents, there should be an ``obengine`` directory).

-Next, type this code into your interpreter (ignore the comments and whitespace, they're just there to help you understand what you're doing):
+Next, type this code into your interpreter (ignore the comments and empty lines, they're just there to help you understand what you're doing):

 .. code-block:: python

-    # Import OpenBlox, and OpenBlox's plugin code
+    # Import OpenBlox, and OpenBlox's plugin system

     import obengine
     import obengine.plugin